PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-<b>After adding roles and features we will continue with configuration of the Routing and Remote Access.</b><br /> <br />
+<b>After adding roles and features we will continue with the configuration of the Routing and Remote Access.</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/207141743-908d7ca1-7782-42b0-be6c-e167c5364db2.mp4

 <br />
 <br />
 <br/>
 <b>Configuration of the Remote Access and Routing is done now is time to install DHCP Server.
-This will allow Windows 10 client to be assigned IP address and browse the internet.</b><br /> <br />
+This will allow Windows 10 clients to be assigned IP addresses and browse the internet.</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/207143661-c7fd8928-1c22-4aa3-8c06-5df389b3b92c.mp4

 <br />
 <br />
 <br/>
-<b>DHCP was installed successfully, now is time to configure it and setup a scope.
-Dynamic Host Configuration Protocol (DHCP) is a protocol that automatically provides to a host an IP address and other related information like the subnet mask and gateway.
+<b>DHCP was installed successfully, now is time to configure it and set up a scope.
+Dynamic Host Configuration Protocol (DHCP) is a protocol that automatically provides a host with an IP address and other related information like the subnet mask and gateway.
 The scope that we will create will allow the DHCP server to assign Ip addresses from a specifically defined range in our case it will be from 172.16.0.100 to 172.16.0.200.</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/207146606-368598ee-b261-4115-8bf0-f85dd6e45bfa.mp4

 <br />
 <br />
 <br/>
 <b>Domain Controller and Active Directory is now configured.
-Next we will run a PowerShell script to create over 1000 user accounts.
+Next, we will run a PowerShell script to create over 1000 user accounts.
 First, we have to update the PowerShell execution policy so we are able to run the script.</b><br /> <br />

 <img width="1677" alt="Powershell Policy Update" src="https://user-images.githubusercontent.com/117952272/207148832-639638a8-dbc7-4077-859a-4bdb25259d91.png">